Sharable car gives OCH tenants a new way to get around town | CBC News

 "This vehicle offers options, that's really what it does," said Coun.
 Mathieu Fleury, chair of the OCH board.

-Fleury noted Mosaïq residents live in a walkable community and will soon have easy access to the new Gladstone LRT station, but must travel to reach larger stores and other amenities that aren't available in the immediate neighbourhood.
+Fleury noted Mosaïq residents live in a walkable community and will soon have easy access to the new Gladstone LRT station about three blocks away, but must travel to reach larger stores and other amenities that aren't available in the immediate neighbourhood.

 "The closest grocery store to here would be at the corner of Somerset and Bank, which for most it's complicated to get to, and through the winter can be challenging," Fleury said.